 When I left Nortel I was lucky enough to have been at Nortel long enough, that my pension was actually worth a large amount of money, and thanks to my wife and Michael James I luckily removed my money from the Nortel Pension before Nortel declared bankruptcy.
 This left me with a very large Locked in Retirement Account (LIRA) and a smaller RRSP, which I then was able to buy into the Federal Civil Service Pension.
 When I bought into the pension I paid for all of the pension (with no Government payment into it at all) for the period that I was allowed to transfer from Nortel (it is a program called Pension Buy Back).

-This means that even though I have a federal pension, I paid for most of it (or more precisely, my defined benefit pension from Nortel paid for it).
+This means that even though I have a federal pension, I paid for most of it (or more precisely, my defined benefit pension from Nortel paid for it), and this was my biggest purchase (ever).

 The interesting part of the story is that the only reason I was allowed to buy into the Government pension was that I had: